tehilinski/WLDiagram/ReadMe.md

 R package climatol, written by
 Jose A. Guijarro <jguijarrop at aemet.es>

-Feedback and suggestions were provided by
+Suggestions and feedback were provided by
 Dennis Ojima and Robert Flynn at the
 Natural Resource Ecology Laboratory, Colorado State University.

 ## Files